libplctag/protocol_toolkit/docs/code_creation_guidelines.md

 ---

 ## 8. General Coding Practices

 - All code must be bounds-checked; avoid pointer arithmetic.
-- Use safe array/buffer accessors.
+Use the type-safe slice system (`ptk_slice_*_t` and helpers) for all buffer and array access.
+- Use the provided slice macros and functions (see `ptk_slice.h`) for safe, type-checked access to arrays and buffers.
-- Do not store raw pointers from shared memory beyond their acquire/release block.
+- Do not store raw pointers from shared memory or buffers beyond their valid lifetime.
-- Handle reference count overflow gracefully in shared memory APIs.
-- Shared memory is thread-safe, but the data it points to may not be—add your own synchronization if needed.
 - Internal implementation functions and data definitions within a `.c` file should always be `static`.
 - Header files that declare public functions and data must use `extern` explicitly.
-- Static inline functions are typesafe.
-Macros are not.
-Do not use macros when it would be just as easy to add a static inline function.
-- Use the safe array template.
+- Use static inline functions for type safety where possible.
+Macros are used for slice and serialization helpers where appropriate.

 ---